 In the News (2:15): In this week’s news we’re reviewing an article from The Atlantic, “The Rise of College Grade Forgiveness” by Jeffrey Selingo.
 Universities are letting students take classes over again—as a response to consumers’ expectations for higher education.
 Mark and Anika discuss whether this relatively new trend is a good or a bad development.
+This article was written on June 29th, 2018.
 (Length 10:26)

 Chapter 42 of 171 Answers (12:41): We are in Chapter 42 of 171 Answers and Mark is walking us through the key differences between the ACT and SAT.
 These tests are more similar than they have ever been but there are still some pronounced differences and Mark and Anika discuss those differences.
 (Length 10:39)

 For this week’s question (23:40) segment, we are going back to episode 29 to discuss two points Mark didn’t cover in the article by Brennan Barnard and Rick Clark wrote in the Washington Post on the disconnect between what admission officers say and what parents hear – during the admissions process.
 Mark and Anika discuss how easy it is for students and parents to hear something different than what admission officers say(Length 14:20)